teenie-quaggard/yogaForPosers/README.md

  potentially be side-stepped by refactoring and instead using a static Counter class to create unique IDs which are more human readable than UUID
-- Program class should be refactored as at the moment it is holding basically all of the logic - command and their dependent methods should be refactored out into their own classes and should include unit tests
+- Program class should be refactored as at the moment it is holding basically all of the logic.
+Commands and their dependent methods should be refactored out into their own classes and should include unit tests for all their methods.
 - Better validation should be implemented throughout the program
 - Small UI improvements throughout